SonasMacRae/ASP_code/ASP code/Travelling salesman problem/README.md

 The techniques used to demomnstrate this point are below:

 ## Environment
 For this activity a 100x100 grid is used where locations are stored as (x,y) co-ordinates.
-Locations can be added or removed from the grid and at any point the co-ordinates of all of the locations can be viewed.
+Locations can be added or removed from the grid and at any point, the co-ordinates of all of the locations can be viewed.

 ## Brute force method
 This is one of the techniques used to find an optimal path between the locations.
 It works by calculating the length of all possible routes between the locations looking for the shortest route.